-- (a) to SASM on verification of the attainment and application of the appropriate SASM skills and attributes set out in Schedule D. - (b) to PASM under policies and procedures developed in accordance with Schedule A.
+Progression to the SASM Grade will be upon verification of the attainment and application of the appropriate SASM skills and attributes set out in Schedule C. Verification will be carried out according to policy and procedures developed and reviewed under Schedule A.

-4.3.3 Progression within SASM and PASM
+4.3.3 Progression within the Senior ASM Grade